Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 #### Key Hierarchy and CMAF Chunked Content #### {#CPS-AdditionalConstraints-Low-chunkedContent}

 When a DRM system uses key hierarchy for protecting content, it adds DRM information in both possibly the Initialization Segment and in the content (in the `moof` box).
-The information in the `moof` box can allow the DRM client to know which root key to use decrypt the leaf license or to identify the already decrypted content key from a local protected storage.
+The information in the `moof` box can allow the DRM client to know which root key to use decrypt the leaf license or to identify the already decrypted [=content key=] from a local protected storage.
 Most of the processing and logic is DRM system-specific and involves DRM system defined encryption and signaling.
 It may also include additional steps such as evaluating leaf license usage rules.
-Key hierarchy is one technique for enabling key rotation and it is not required to rotate content key at high frequency, typically broadcast TV has content key cryptoperiods of 10 seconds to few minutes.
+Key hierarchy is one technique for enabling key rotation and it is not required to rotate [=content key=] at high frequency, typically broadcast TV has [=content key=] cryptoperiods of 10 seconds to few minutes.

 CMAF chunked Content introduces `moof` boxes at a high frequency as it appears within segments and not only at the beginning of a segment.
 One can therefore expect to have several `moof` boxes every second.
 Adding signaling SHOULD be done only in the `moof` box of the first chunk in a segment.